justwriteclick/docslikecode/_posts/articles/2016-09-24-what-docs-like-code-looks-like.md

 share: true
 ---

 Let's take a look at what docs like code looks like in practice.
-This video shows you how to clone a GitHub repo with an existing Jekyll theme, and build it locally.

-The steps are:
+The basic steps on a Mac are:

+1. Make sure you have all the pre-requisites set up for Ruby, Jekyll, and Bundler.
+[Set up GitHub Pages locally](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) as instructed in the excellent GitHub documentation.
 1. Clone a repository that contains a Jekyll theme that you like.
-We're using the so-simple theme here.
+We're using the [so-simple theme](https://mmistakes.github.io/so-simple-theme/) here.
-1. Make sure you have all the pre-requisites set up for Ruby and Jekyll.
 1. Switch to the cloned git directory.
 1. Run `bundle install` to install the required gems.
 1. Run `bundle exec jekyll serve` to serve the content from a local web server.
 1. Copy and paste the `http://127.0.0.1:4000/` URL into your web browser.

+This video shows you how to clone a GitHub repo with an existing Jekyll theme, and build it locally.

+### How it's made

 <iframe width="560" height="315" src="https://www.youtube.com/embed/{{ include.id }}" frameborder="0" allowfullscreen></iframe>